-Often when owners ask for help with marketing, we ask “what type of marketing?”
+Often when private practice owners ask for help with marketing, we ask “what type of marketing?”
 This is a perplexing question for many owners, because they think all marketing is the same.

 Marketing is a global term that encompasses both internal and external approaches to communicating your services to the public ultimately resulting in helping more people.
 There are many ways to accomplish this.
 There is promotional marketing, branding, public relations, social media, and advertising.
 Nevermind the publicity aspect.
 The publicity really takes it to the next level.
 Publicity is the information supported, needed, and wanted by those who support and advocate for your business and services.